spaelling/azure-functions-webhook-logger/README.md

 - whlAppId
 - whlAppSecret

+And when you are in there give the newly created app *get* permission on secrets.

+### OMS workspace

+Create an OMS workspace.
+When deployed, go to the OMS portal.
+Go to *settings*, *connected sources* and copy the workspace ID and primary key to the key vault naming them as follows:

+- OMSWorkspaceID
+- OMSWorkspaceKey

 ## host.json

 When integrating an Azure Functions App with Github, this file tells it that we have a function in the folder *WebhookLogger*: